Darioc18/architecture-portfolio/README.md

 ### Colours

 In line with the principle mentioned above, I aimed to adhere to a minimalistic color palette, consisting of black, white, and two distinct shades of grey.
-This deliberate choice allows for a clean and understated aesthetic, ensuring that the focus remains on the projects themselves while maintaining a cohesive and visually appealing design.
+This deliberate choice allows for a clean and discreet aesthetic, ensuring that the focus remains on the projects themselves while maintaining a cohesive and visually appealing design.
 I created a visual palette by using [coolors.co](https://coolors.co).

 ![Color palette](assets/images/readme-files/color-palette.jpg)

 ### Typography

-In order to maintain a clean aesthetic, I opted to utilize a single font imported from [Google Fonts](https://fonts.google.com/): [Raleway](https://fonts.google.com/specimen/Raleway).
+I opted to utilize a single font imported from [Google Fonts](https://fonts.google.com/): [Raleway](https://fonts.google.com/specimen/Raleway).
 This font choice complements the overall design by providing a clean and elegant typography style that enhances the readability and visual consistency of the website.

 ![font image](assets/images/readme-files/font.jpg)